Anduin2017/AnduinOS/Checklist.md

 * Ensure double click a photo file is opened with shotwell.
 (UNDER DEVELOPMENT)
 * Ensure the photo and video files have previews on nautilus.
 * Ensure double clicking a .deb file will open gdebi.
 (UNDER DEVELOPMENT)
+* Try start instllation (Ubiquty) and ensure all language texts are shown correctly.
+(Without square boxes)
 * Try running installation.
 Ensure in the log there is no error like ``Gtk-WARNING **: Locale not supported by C library. `
 * After installation, ensure the start menu apps' names are localized.
 * Try installing Motrix and see if it can be shown successfully on the tray.